The intestinal flora - Why is it so important?

 • increased susceptibility to infections, etc.

-The intestinal flora is often disrupted in the sportsman because he has to deal with the problem of ischemia and reperfusion.
-Indeed during a prolonged effort, intestinal irrigation can drop up to 20%, the body increasing the flow of blood to the brain and muscles.
+The gut flora is often disturbed in athletes because they must cope with the problem of ischemia and then reperfusion.
+Indeed, during prolonged effort, intestinal irrigation can drop by up to 20%, as the body increases blood flow to the brain and muscles.

-At the end of the effort, during the restoration of the normal visceral flow, the sudden increase of the supply of oxygen to the tissues causes a massive influx of free radicals.
+At the end of the effort, when normal visceral flow is restored, the sudden increase in oxygen supply to tissues causes a massive influx of free radicals.

-These will then damage the epithelial cells and tight junctions, leading to loss of tightness of the intestinal mucosa.
+These then damage the epithelial cells and tight junctions, leading to a loss of intestinal mucosal tightness.

-In athletes, an imbalance of the intestinal flora can result in disorders such as:
+In an athlete, an imbalance in the gut flora can manifest as symptoms such as:

 • tendon problems